 Official start date is Tuesday January 17.
 Departure date is Tuesday January 24th.
 However, BLM allows you to stay 14 days, so come early, stay later, whatever you want to do.

-Additional items TBA, but this is desert camping & relaxing; don't expect much!
+TBA, but this is desert camping & relaxing; don't expect a busy schedule!

 Quartzsite, AZ (near AZ/CA state line on Interstate 10); camping on Plomosa Road.